jeanpaulsio/notes/books/about_face_ch5.md

 * Naming: do section/button labels make sense?
 Do certain words resonate more
 * Organization: is information grouped into meaningful categories?
 Are items located in the places customers might look for them
 * First time use and discoverability: Are common items easy for new users to find? are instructions clear?
-* Effectiveness: can customers efficiently complete specific tasks. are they making missteps? where? how often?
+* Effectiveness: can customers efficiently complete specific tasks. are they making missteps? where? how often